ozelen/cv/README.md

 - HTML
 - CSS

 I joined the company as a middle JavaScript developer with pre-intermediate English.
-Within a year, I grew up to an upper-intermediate level and passed courses and certifications.
+I grew up to an upper-intermediate level within a year and passed courses and certifications.
 I left the company as a tech lead in three years.

 ## CTO and Co-founder at a startup in tourism